On gluing and splitting series invariants of plumbed 3-manifolds: Introduction

 The series $\widehat{Z}_a(q)$ is expected to be an instantiation of a 3D topological quantum field theory yet to be determined in general.
 This expectation has been supported in Gukov-Manolescu \cite{gukov2021two}, where an analogous series $\widehat{Z}_a(q,z)$ for knot complements has been introduced and shown to satisfy a gluing formula.
 Moreover, the series $\widehat{Z}_a(q)$ has been extended to include the datum of an arbitrary root lattice $Q$ in Park \cite{park2020higher}, a generalization that is motivated by the relationship between root systems and quantum groups and their role as inputs to the construction of WRT invariants.

 In \cite{MT1}, we showed that the series $\widehat{Z}_a(q)$ decomposes as an average

 with each series $\mathsf{Y}_\tau\left(q\right)$ invariant under the Neumann moves amongst plumbing trees.
 However, while $\widehat{Z}_a(q)$ is also invariant under the action of the Weyl group $W$ of $Q$, the summands $\mathsf{Y}_\tau\left(q\right)$ might not be so individually.
-This allows one to obtain distinct series for different $\spinc$-structures conjugated under the action of $W$.
+This allows one to obtain distinct series for different $\spinc$-structures in the same orbit under the action of the Weyl group $W$.
 Here $\Xi$ is an appropriate set of assignments $\xi$ of elements of the Weyl group $W$ of $Q$ to the vertices of the plumbing tree of the 3-manifold.

 For the series $\widehat{Z}_a(q)$ and $\widehat{Z}_a(q,z)$ to be a well-defined Laurent series, one requires that the framing matrix of the plumbing tree is definite --- or weakly definite, as defined in \cite{gukov2021two}.
 This assumption was also used in \cite{MT1} for the series $\mathsf{Y}_\tau\left(q\right)$.
 In the case of $Q=A_1$, this assumption was removed for the series $\widehat{Z}_a(q)$ in Ri \cite{ri2023refined}, after introducing an additional variable $t$.